 We want your and your loved ones Spring Break to be not only fun and memorable but safe!
 The CDC offers a list on how to help you stay safe.

-Any one injured in a car accident caused by the fault of another driver may have a legal right to seek compensation from that at-fault driver’s insurance company.
-It’s a good idea to have a knowledgeable Dallas personal injury attorney review the specifics of the accident and explain your legal options.
+Anyone injured in a car accident caused by the fault of another driver may have a legal right to seek compensation from that at-fault driver’s insurance company.
+It’s a good idea to have a knowledgeable Dallas car accident attorney review the specifics of the accident and explain your legal options.